sunragav/home24/Readme.md

-feature-selection (contains the UI for the feature) feature-review (contains the UI for the feature) presentation (contains the viewmodel) android-utils (contains the connetivity state change helper) localdata ( contains the roomdb.
+feature-selection (contains the UI for the feature) feature-review (contains the UI for the feature) presentation (contains the viewmodel) android-utils (contains the connectivity state change helper) localdata ( contains the roomdb.
 It has both instrumentation test and the unit tests)

 The following are the kotlin library modules: